 If you later decide that you want to switch configurations, open the Tools menu and select Import and Export Settings to display the Import and Export Settings Wizard.
-Select the Reset all settings option button and click Next.
-In the second page, tell the wizard whether to save your current settings and click Next.
+Select the Reset All Settings option button and click Next.
+On the second page, tell the wizard whether to save your current settings and click Next.
 On the wizard's final page (shown in Figure 1-1), select the type of configuration you want and click Finish.
-When the wizard is done saving the new settings, click Close.
+When the wizard is done, click Close.